schlosser/feeding-dan/README.md

 In 2015, I took a picture of everything I ate.
 These are those photos.

-I built a custom image loading system I fondy call `pig.js`.
-[Check out that libary here](https://github.com/schlosser/feeding-dan/blob/master/src/js/pig.js).
-Does that stand for Progressive Image Grid?
-Maybe.
-Does it just mean Pig?
-Maybe.
+I built a custom image grid to make this site, called `pig.js` (Progressive Image Grid).
+[Check out that libary here](https://github.com/schlosser/pig.js).

 Dan Eats is built using [Gulp][gulp], [Handlebars.js][handlebars], and [SCSS][scss].